11 Data access

 To obtain a full export of OBIS data, navigate to the OBIS homepage, click on Data from the top navigation bar, then select Data Access from the dropdown menu.

 Here you will be able to download all occurrence records as a CSV or Parquet file.
 Note the disclaimer that such exports will not include measurement data, dropped records, or absence records.
-As with downloads from the Mapper, the exported file is a single Occurrence table.
-This table includes all provided Event and Occurrence data, as well as 68 fields added by the OBIS Quality Control Pipeline, including taxonomic information obtained from WoRMS.
+As with downloads from the Mapper, the exported file will be a single, flattened Occurrence table.
+This flattened table includes all provided Event and Occurrence data, as well as 68 fields added by the OBIS Quality Control Pipeline, including taxonomic information obtained from WoRMS.

 To find your own dataset in OBIS, you can use the same tools as finding any dataset in OBIS.
 You have the following options: